DataDog/hiring-engineers/answers.md

 if __name__ == '__main__':
     app.run()
 ```
+(this app is run automatically as the last _Vagrant provisioning_ step)

-To simulate some traffic there is a shell script `run_app.sh` which you can start on the host to run this short python program (which randomly calls the endpoints defined in the flask app above a few times):
+To simulate some traffic there is a shell script [`run_requests.sh`](https://github.com/m-wendler/hiring-engineers/blob/solutions-engineer/setup/apm/run_requests.sh) which you can start on the Vagrant virtual machine to run this short [python program](https://github.com/m-wendler/hiring-engineers/blob/solutions-engineer/setup/apm/make_requests.py) (which randomly calls the endpoints defined in the flask app above a few times):

 ```python
 import requests